treasure-data/digdag/digdag-docs/src/internal.md

 ### System plugins

 System plugins are plugins loaded when digdag starts.
 System plugins are used to customize global behavior of digdag.
-Adding a scheduler is one of the intended use cases (although this is not implemented yet).
+Adding an authenticator is one of the use cases.

 If `io.digdag.spi.Plugin` implementations are available using Java's ServiceLoader mechanism in classpath, digdag uses them automatically.

-If plugin dependencies are written in config file, digdag downloads them from remote maven repositories, and loads `io.digdag.spi.Plugin` implementations using ServiceLoader.
+If plugins are written in config file (``system-plugin.repositories`` and ``system-plugin.dependencies``), digdag downloads them from remote maven repositories, and loads `io.digdag.spi.Plugin` implementations using ServiceLoader.
 These plugins are loaded using isolated classloaders.

 Plugins share the same Guice instance with digdag core.
 Thus plugins can get any internal resources as long as an instance is available through `io.digdag.spi` interface which are shared even with isolated classloaders.